snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-utils-data-model/dbt-utils-advanced-operation/index.md

 :::

-The general idea behind the Snowplow-utils base functionality is to be able to add custom identifiers, bespoke behaviour, and customize naming Snowplow tables that get created as part of the incremental process.
-Here you can get a better understanding of what kinds of behaviours the package supports, how those scenarios actually work in terms of implementation, and a better understanding of all of the variables that can be used for these macros to unlock the full customization capability that has been built into the Snowplow-utils base functionality.
+The general idea behind the Snowplow-utils base functionality is to be able to add custom identifiers, bespoke behavior, and customize naming Snowplow tables that get created as part of the incremental process.
+Here you can get a better understanding of what kinds of behaviors the package supports, how those scenarios actually work in terms of implementation, and a better understanding of all of the variables that can be used for these macros to unlock the full customization capability that has been built into the Snowplow-utils base functionality.
 You can find some example projects in the following [repository](https://github.com/snowplow-incubator/dbt-example-project).

 ## Preface
 :::info